ellisme81/Certification/README.md

 Cooking Certificates if you're interested.
-I'm a Michelin * starred Chef -- ONE star only 👩‍🍳
+I'm a Michelin * starred Chef -- ONE star only, cont improvement ... 👩‍🍳